ydbug/ydbug.github.io/_posts/2023-01-01-CTSN-Predicting-Cloth-Deformation-for-Skeleton-based-Characters-with-a-Two-stream-Skinning-Network.md

 ---
 layout: post
-title:  "CTSN：Predicting Cloth Deformation for Skeleton-based Characters with a Two-stream Skinning Network"
+title:  "CTSN: Predicting Cloth Deformation for Skeleton-based Characters with a Two-stream Skinning Network"
 date:   2019-10-26 10:00:40
 blurb: "A look at an example post using Bay Jekyll theme."
 og_image: /assets/img/content/post-example/CSTN.jpg